caproto/caproto/doc/source/basics.rst

 ===================================

 In the example above, we handled a ``VirtualCircuit`` and several different commands.
-Internally, the ``VirtualCircuit`` policed our adherence to the Channel Access protocol.
-It tracks the state of the circuit itself and the state of the channel(s) in the circuit.
-To facilitate this, it creates a ``ClientChannel`` object for each channel to track its state and stash bookkeeping details like ``cid`` and ``sid``.
+The ``VirtualCircuit`` policed our adherence to the Channel Access protocol by watching incoming and outgoing commands and tracking the state of the circuit itself and the state(s) of the channel(s) on the circuit.
+To facilitate this, it creates a ``ClientChannel`` object for each channel to encapsulate its state and stash bookkeeping details like ``cid`` and ``sid``.

 Using these objects directly can help us juggle IDs and generate valid commands more succintly.
-But this API is purely optional, and using it does not affect the state machines.
+This API is purely optional, and using it does not affect the state machines.

-This:
+See how much more succinct our example becomes:

 .. code-block:: python